Skidudeaa/Radiology-Right-Click/readme.txt

    - Highlight text (e.g., report section)
    - Right-click → AI Assistant → [Select prompt]
    - Choose to proceed with external AI warning
-   - Text opens in Claude or ChatGPT based on settings
+   - Promot and highlighted text opens in Claude or ChatGPT based on settings

 2. **Managing Prompts**
    - Right-click → AI Assistant → Add Prompt
-   - Enter prompt name and template
+   - Enter prompt name and template.
+The promot name will be shown in the right click menu.
+The promot template will be appended to AI queries.
    - Use Manage Prompts to edit/remove
    - Default prompts include:
      - Edit Report (grammar, clarity, structure)
-     - Generate Impression (structured format)
+     - Generate Impression

 3. **AI Settings**
    - Right-click → AI Assistant → AI Settings
    - Select preferred AI (Claude/ChatGPT)
-   - Restore default prompts if needed
+   - Restore default prompts if needed (removed any saved or custom prompts).

 Note: The AI Assistant requires external access to AI services.
 Do not send PHI or sensitive information to external AI services.
+Attempts are made to sanatize but cannot he confirmed to work in every case.

 ## Troubleshooting